tnyeanderson/pixie/README.md

 ![Audit log](screenshots/audit-log.png)

 ## Getting started
 Pixie works by creating a static initial boot image for all PXE booted clients.
-This `pixie.kpxe` file [chainloads](https://ipxe.org/howto/chainloading) the script located at `<PIXIEHOST>/boot.ipxe?mac=<MACADDRESS>`, which resolves to the appropriate boot script for the host with the provided MAC address.
+This `pixie.kpxe` file [chainloads](https://ipxe.org/howto/chainloading) the script located at `<PIXIEHOST>/boot.ipxe?mac=<MACADDRESS>`, which resolves to the appropriate boot script for the device with the provided MAC address.

 For example, the call may look like: `http://pixiehost:8880/boot.ipxe?mac=112233445566`, which would load the script that Pixie has associated to the device with MAC address `112233445566`.